vdonofrio82/custinstr/github/copilot/custom_instructions.md

 When you cite or apply a best practice from pagopa/dx, mention the specific guideline or section used as reference.

 Example Custom Instruction: Always guide code generation and suggestions according to the best practices, conventions, and guidelines documented in https://github.com/pagopa/dx.
 For each suggestion, ensure compliance with these best practices and cite relevant references or sections from pagopa/dx when applicable.

+Additionally if you are using the MCP tool #moduleSearch, ensure the namespace is always pagopa-dx